iNPUTmice/ComplianceTester/README.md

-Compliance Tester for XMPP Servers
+[DEPRECATED] Compliance Tester for XMPP Servers
 ==================================

+### Note: This tool has been deprecated in favour of the new Compliance Tester available on https://github.com/iNPUTmice/caas

 Use this tool to test your XMPP server for compatibility with various compliance suites.